exercism/java/go/grains/README.md

 # Grains

+Welcome to Grains on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Calculate the number of grains of wheat on a chessboard given that the number on each square doubles.